UProcSaaS/any-file/README.md

 Additionally, if no protocol schema is defined, local system is assumed.

 No file format is considered when transmiting.
 No file contents modification is applied when copying file from source to destination.
-Compression transformations will be applied on the future.

 Next are sources accepted by the library: